 Typically, parties who wish to enter into this type of transaction first enter into a less formal agreement called a Letter of Intent.
 This document lays out in the broadest terms the high-level specifics of a deal (purchase price, timing, etc.).

-This Business Sale Agreement template is designed for the sale of a Limited Liability Company which means it can focus the sale of the business assets or on the sale of the membership interests in the LLC.
+This Business Sale Agreement template is designed for the sale of a LLC which means it can focus the sale of the business assets or on the sale of the membership interests in the LLC.
 Options for both types of transactions are presented in the document template below.

 View all document templates and checklists provided by ExitAdviser.